How to Choose the Right Cordless Drill for Home Projects

 Light-Duty Tasks

-Power is measured in volts (V).
-For most home projects, a 12V to 18V drill offers sufficient torque and portability.
+If your projects are mainly light-duty, such as hanging pictures or assembling flat-pack furniture, a compact electrical For most home projects, a 12V to 18V drill offers sufficient torque and portability.
 If you're planning tougher jobs, consider models in the 18V or higher range.

 Battery Type and Runtime